University of Minnesota

 Background Check

 Any offer of employment is contingent upon the successful completion of a background check and eligibility to work in the United States.
+Our presumption is that prospective employees are eligible to work here.
 Criminal convictions do not automatically disqualify finalists from employment.

 About the University of Minnesota